hypernova-developer/Belisarius/README.md

 Belisarius is not merely an AI assistant; it is a digital Chief of Staff.
 Its ultimate objective is to cut through the information warfare and noise of a complex world, provisioning the user with nothing but the purest and most strategic outcomes.

 ---

+## Activity
+- This project is currently under active development.
+It will ready to be published in a few weeks.

+---

 **Developer:** [hypernova-developer](https://github.com/hypernova-developer)
 **Project Status:** Active Development (hypernova-Edu Series)